jjocelyngonzalez/jjocelyngonzalez/README.md

-# Jocelyn Gonzalez - Aspiring full-stack Developer 🌟
+# Jocelyn Gonzalez - Aspiring Developer 🌟

 ## 👩‍💻 About Me
 Hello!
 I'm Jocelyn.
 I'm currently enrolled in a Software Engineering Bootcamp where I'm diving deep into web development, building real-world projects, and sharpening my skills in HTML, CSS, JavaScript, and more.
 Every week brings new challenges, and I love seeing my progress as I grow.
 When I'm not coding, you can find me hiking some fun trails, hitting PR's, or playing video games ;) ✨